Montreal Central Station: Modifications to the station

 Tracks 6–16 lead to the tunnel to the north, and lanes 4, 5 and tracks 16 to 23 are in a cul-de-sac to the north (track 16 is provided with a switch just north of the stairs).
 Tracks 13 to 15 are never used in the northbound direction because of the lack of catenary wires.

 One platform (23) is inaccessible to the main concourse, and serves instead as parking for the company cars belonging to upper-level management.

 Upon entry into service of the UAC TurboTrain, three tracks (4, 5, 6) were arranged on the west side of the station for a servicing and maintenance facility located there.
 The workshop, called "Turbo Bay", is still used to maintain light commuter trains as well as the private cars belonging to CN's senior management who use the station.
 The tracks in the workshop are protected by derails.

 Around 1980, the catenary wire was removed from tracks 13, 14, 15 and 16, to allow dome train cars to enter the station.

 In 1994–1995, the complete reconstruction of the commuter rail Deux-Montagnes Line resulted in tracks 7–12 being re-electrified at 25 kV AC.
 The original 3000-volt DC catenary was removed from the other tracks.

-The platforms of tracks 7 and 8 are now inaccessible from the station, the entrance having been sealed to allow for the development of commercial space, and the tracks now used as parking for trains waiting to be repaired in the "Turbo Bay".
+Until 2019, the platforms of tracks 7 and 8 are now inaccessible from the station, the entrance having been sealed to allow for the development of commercial space, and the tracks now used as parking for trains waiting to be repaired in the "Turbo Bay".

+Following the construction of the Réseau Express Métropolitain starting in 2019, tracks 7-12 have been repurposed for the REM Gare Centrale station.